Indian stocks suffer worst day in 4-1/2 years on virus panic, oil price crash

 BENGALURU (Reuters) - Indian stocks on Monday recorded their worst single-day fall in more than four years, tracking global markets lower, as panic over the economic fallout of the coronavirus outbreak intensified and oil prices plummeted.

-European markets suffered hefty losses in early trade, while MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS lost 4.4% in its worst day since August 2015.
+European markets suffered hefty losses in early trade, while MSCI’s broadest index of Asia-Pacific shares outside Japan lost 4.4% in its worst day since August 2015.

 “Panic is an understatement,” said Manav Chopra, head of research for equity at Indiabulls Securities Ltd in Mumbai.
 “Important support levels have been breached with ease in this environment,” he said of the Nifty 50.